Central Academy of Technology and Arts

 Central Academy of Technology and Arts (CATA) is a public high school located in Monroe, North Carolina, and also Union County's first magnet high school.
 Unlike regular public high schools, students at Central Academy have the opportunity to have a major course of study in an academy of their choice that will give them a head start towards their future careers in life.

 The academies include Information Systems (software, hardware, and cybersecurity), Medical Sciences, Performing Arts (theater, dance, and music production and recording arts), Pre-Engineering, and Transportation Systems.
 Teacher Preparation was eliminated before the 2015–2016 school year.

 CATA is a part of Union County Public Schools, on Brewer Drive.
 The school was originally a career center, but now is a part of the public school system.
 The school was founded as a high school for grades 9–12 in 2006, with the first graduating class in 2009.

+Athletics

+Central Academy has won the following North Carolina High School Athletic Association (NCHSAA) state championships.